-How the Allman Brothers Band’s ‘Idlewild South’ Became a Coming-Out Party for Dickey Betts
+How the Allman Brothers Band’s ‘Idlewild South’ Became Dickey Betts’ Coming-Out Party

 Gregg Allman wrote most of the songs, and band leader Duane Allman's distinctive guitar provides the album with its signature sound.
 But Idlewild South, released on Sept.
 23, 1970, also served as a coming-out party for Dickey Betts.